Bill Text

 (E) One member representing employees of the former redevelopment agency appointed by the mayor of the city if that appointment is subject to confirmation by the county board of supervisors, to represent the largest number of former redevelopment agency employees employed by the successor agency at that time.

-appointing authority identified in this subdivision may, but is not required to, appoint alternate representatives to serve on the oversight board as may be necessary to attend any meeting of the oversight board in the event that the appointing authority’s primary representative is unable to attend any meeting for any reason.
+(11) Each appointing authority identified in this subdivision may, but is not required to, appoint alternate representatives to serve on the oversight board as may be necessary to attend any meeting of the oversight board in the event that the appointing authority’s primary representative is unable to attend any meeting for any reason.
 If an alternate representative attends any meeting in place of the primary representative, the alternate representative shall have the same participatory and voting rights as all other attending members of the oversight board.

 (b) The Governor may appoint individuals to fill any oversight board member position described in subdivision (a) that has not been filled by May 15, 2012, or any member position that remains vacant for more than 60 days.

-and the successor agency’s duties and responsibilities under this part.
+(c) The oversight board may direct the staff of the successor agency to perform work in furtherance of the oversight board’s and the successor agency’s duties and responsibilities under this part.
 The successor agency shall pay for all of the costs of meetings of the oversight board and may include those costs in its administrative budget.
 Oversight board members shall serve without compensation or reimbursement for expenses.

 (d) Oversight board members are protected by the immunities applicable to public entities and public employees governed by Part 1 (commencing with Section 810) and Part 2 (commencing with Section 814) of Division 3.6 of Title 1 of the Government Code.

-board to take action.
+(e) A majority of the total membership of the oversight board shall constitute a quorum for the transaction of business.
+A majority vote of the total membership of the oversight board is required for the oversight board to take action.
 The oversight board shall be deemed to be a local entity for purposes of the Ralph M. Brown Act (Chapter 9 (commencing with Section 54950) of Part 1 of Division 2 of Title 5 of the Government Code), the California Public Records Act (Chapter 3.5 (commencing with Section 6250) of Division 7 of Title 1 of the Government Code), and the Political Reform Act of 1974 (Chapter 1 (commencing with Section 81000) of Title 9 of the Government Code).
 All actions taken by the oversight board shall be adopted by resolution.

 (f) All notices required by law for proposed oversight board actions shall also be posted on the successor agency’s internet website or the oversight board’s internet website.

-(g) Each member of an oversight board shall serve at the pleasure of
+(g) Each member of an oversight board shall serve at the pleasure of the entity that appointed that member.

 (h) (1) The department may review an oversight board action taken pursuant to this part.
 Written notice and information about all actions taken by an oversight board shall be provided to the department as an approved resolution by electronic means and in a manner of the department’s choosing.
 Without abrogating the department’s authority to review all matters related to the Recognized Obligation Payment Schedule pursuant to Section 34177, oversight boards are not required to submit the following oversight board actions for department approval: